Iluyemi/Iluyemi/README.md

 - 💞️ I’m looking to collaborate || not yet||
 - 📫 How to reach me || Twitter: @IluyemiJohn||

-   >School:Alx Africa
+   >Currently learning at ALX africa
-  > Course: Software Engineering
+   >Software Engineering

 <!---
 Iluyemi/Iluyemi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.